Nolot

-Nolot is a chess test suite with 11 very difficult positions from real games.
+Nolot is a chess test suite with 11 positions from real games.
 They were compiled by Pierre Nolot (/fr/) for the French chess magazine Gambisco and posted on the rec.games.chess Usenet group in 1994.
-They were designed to be particularly hard to solve for chess engines to solve at the time, although modern engines can find a solution near-instantaneously.
+They were designed to be particularly hard for chess engines to solve at the time, although modern engines can find a solution near-instantaneously.